Shauna Rich, MSW, LSW

 Shauna first became a mother at the age of sixteen.
 Being a young mother with goals she quickly learned the value in community and building a "village".
 When she realize that her village was pivotal in her life, the idea and dream for Mother Rising was born. (though it would be many years before it was put into place)

-With the help of her neighbors, friends and family she finished high school and went on to obtain her bachelors of science in Health Education from Kent State University.
-Over the last 20 years she has worked for Geauga Teen Pregnancy Prevention (TPP) in the Lake and Geauga communities.
+With the help of her neighbors, friends and family she finished high school and went on to obtain her Bachelor of Science in Health Education from Kent State University and Master of Social Work from Youngstown State University.
+For over 20 years she worked for Geauga Teen Pregnancy Prevention (TPP) in the Lake and Geauga communities.
 There she educated and supported pregnant and parenting teens.
 During her years with Geauga TPP she spent a lot of classroom time teaching students grades 6-12 about healthy sexuality, communication, and relationships.

 Shauna is a Lamaze Certified Childbirth Educator and a trained birth doula.
 As her family grew she learned the on-call lifestyle as a doula was not for her.
 So naturally her passion for childbirth and her love of women and mothers merged with her love of being an educator.
-Shauna is currently pursuing her masters in social work as a means to further assist families in perinatal education and mental health.
+Shauna is currently also providing clinical therapy services focused on women in transition and maternal mental health.

 Shauna believes that all women deserve to be empowered with the knowledge to make the best decisions for them as they embark on the amazing journey to becoming a mother.
-Her teachings are all evidence based and not biased.
-She believes with all her heart that the best decision about your birth can only be made by you.
+Her teachings and work are all evidence based and not biased.
+She believes with all her heart that the best decision about your birth and family can only be made by you.

-She is an advocate for women, mothers, babies, all families, informed birthing, baby wearing and breastfeeding.
+She is an advocate for women, mothers, babies, all families, mental health, informed birthing, baby wearing and breastfeeding.

 Shauna lives in Chardon with her husband, and 4 children.